duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 Since on mac keyboard `fn` key is at left edge, I use it as `ctrl` .
 Remap with System preferences -> Keyboard -> Modifier Keys -> Globe key -> ^Control

+Xkill on macOS is Force Quit Applications which can be started with ⌘ ⌥ Esc

 To start inserting emoji use: Control + Command + Space

 https://support.apple.com/en-gb/HT201236